zordius/lightncandy/README.md

 ));
 ```

-Default is to compile the template as php which can be run as fast as possible, all flags are off.
+Default is to compile the template as PHP which can be run as fast as possible, all flags are off.

 * `FLAG_ERROR_LOG` : output error_log when found any template error
 * `FLAG_ERROR_EXCEPTION` : throw exception when found any template error
-* `FLAG_STANDALONE` : generate stand alone php codes which can be execute without including LightnCandy.
-The compiled php code will contain scopped user function, somehow larger.
+* `FLAG_STANDALONE` : generate stand alone PHP codes which can be execute without including LightnCandy.
+The compiled PHP code will contain scopped user function, somehow larger.
 And, the performance of the template will slow 1 ~ 10%.
 * `FLAG_JSTRUE` : generate 'true' when value is true (handlebars.js behavior).
 Otherwise, true will generate ''.
 * `FLAG_JSOBJECT` : generate '[object Object]' for associated array, generate ',' seperated values for array (handlebars.js behavior).
-Otherwise, all php array will generate ''.
+Otherwise, all PHP array will generate ''.
 * `FLAG_THIS` : support `{{this}}` or `{{.}}` in template.
 Otherwise, `{{this}}` and `{{.}}` will cause template error.
 * `FLAG_WITH` : support `{{#with var}}` .
 Otherwise, `{{#with var}}` will cause template error.
 * `FLAG_PARENT` : support `{{../var}}` .
 Otherwise, `{{../var}}` will cause template error.
 * `FLAG_JSQUOTE` : encode `'` to `&#x27;` .
 Otherwise, `'` will encoded as `&#039;` .
 * `FLAG_ADVARNAME` : support `{{foo.[0].[#te#st].bar}}` style advanced variable naming.
-* `FLAG_EXTHELPER` : do not include custom helper codes in compiled php codes.
+* `FLAG_EXTHELPER` : do not include custom helper codes in compiled PHP codes.
 This reduce the code size, but you need to take care of your helper functions when rendering.
 If you forget to include required functions, `undefined function` runtime error will be triggered. **Note: Anonymouse functions will always be placed in generated codes**
 * `FLAG_HANDLEBARSJS` : align with handlebars.js behaviors, same as `FLAG_JSTRUE + FLAG_JSOBJECT + FLAG_THIS + FLAG_WITH + FLAG_PARENT + FLAG_JSQUOTE + FLAG_ADVARNAME`.
 * `FLAG_ECHO` (experimental): compile to `echo 'a', $b, 'c';` to improve performance.
 This will slow down rendering when the template and data are simple, but will improve 1% ~ 7% when the data is big and looping in the template.
 * `FLAG_BESTPERFORMANCE` : same as `FLAG_ECHO` now.
 This flag may be changed base on performance testing result in the future.